 Although a popular way to combat climate change is to plant trees, most people will agree that protecting nature is the best strategy to fight climate change.

-Conserving land is a more effective strategy than restoring ecosystems once they are degrading or lost.
+Conserving land with natural areas is a more effective strategy to protect biodiversity than restoring ecosystems once they are degraded or lost.
 Over the past 30 years, Islands Trust Conservancy, together with partnering local conservancies and landowners, has protected land with 31 nature reserves and 76 conservation covenants.
 Take a tour of our protected places to learn more or see our list of lands managed by the Islands Trust Conservancy.

 1,300+ Hectares of Rare Habitat ~ Preserved

 Saving lands with undeveloped and natural areas is critical to maintaining our region’s rich biodiversity, and protecting the last remaining areas of rare and fragile ecosystems.

 Since time immemorial, Islands Trust Conservancy nature reserves have been used and inhabited by First Nations.
 Through its Reconciliation Declaration, the Islands Trust Conservancy is committed to learning more about the deep connection of First Nations to the land.

 Islands Trust Conservancy’s nature reserves are often open to the public with use and restricted to clearly marked trails.
 Islands Trust Conservancy seeks to connect the public to a rich diversity of birds, plants and insects through gentle use of nature reserves.

 Without these benchmarks, we lose a sense of what we can cherish, and we lose a sense of the wild and our connection to it.